Skip to main content

 Abstract

-This collection contains materials primarily related to vegetable canning businesses in Harford County, Maryland from 1893 to 1937 and are predominately affiliated with the family business of John M. Michael, Florence Michael Pusey, and Joel B. Pusey.
-There are additional materials pertaining to the Kenneweg Co. of Cumberland in Allegany County, Maryland.
+This collection contains materials related to vegetable canning businesses primarily located in Harford County, Maryland and affiliated with the family business of John M. Michael (1857-1921), Florence Michael Pusey (1887-1981), and Joel B. Pusey (1888-1965).
+There are also some items pertaining to the Kenneweg Co. of Cumberland in Allegany County, Maryland.

 Dates